Created February 2006 by Hayley Boriss, Henrich Brunke and Marcia Kreith, Agricultural Issues Center, University of California.

 Wine may represent the most expensive and creative use of grapes, but it is not the only use.
 Eaten fresh as table grapes, dried as raisins or processed into jams, jellies and juices, grapes are thought to have been first cultivated more than 7,000 years ago near present-day Iran.

 The fresh grape industry only accounts for a small portion of the total grapes grown.
-In 2010 more than 965,000 tons of fresh grapes were produced, with a value of $490.7 million.
-Due to poor growing conditions in California last year, the 2011 crop was forecast at 851 million tons (NASS 2011).
+In 2012 more than 1.0 million tons of fresh grapes were produced, with a value of more than $1.3 billion.
+(NASS 2013).

 Most of these grapes produced on a large scale are marketed to supermarkets or exported.
-However, other marketing opportunities are available to smaller-scale producers of varieties that do not travel well such as Reliance or Marquis; local farmers markets, small artisanal food stores, white tablecloth restaurants, and direct sales though u-pick and the internet.
+However, other marketing opportunities are available to small-scale producers of varieties that do not travel well, such as Reliance or Marquis, at local farmers' markets, small artisanal food stores, white tablecloth restaurants and direct sales though u-pick and the Internet.

-The decline in U.S. grapes processed into juice continued in 2010, with 400,000 tons of grapes being processed.
-The average price was $277 per ton, and the total value of the crop was approximately $110.8 million.
-Washington was the major producer of grapes used for juice; the state produced 176,000 tons, or 44 percent, of all juice grapes.
-Other states producing significant quantities of juice grapes include (in order): New York, Pennsylvania and Michigan (NASS 2011).
+The quantity of U.S. grapes processed into juice declined in 2012, with 339,490 tons of grapes being processed.
+The total value of the crop was approximately $100.1 million.
+Washington was the major producer of grapes used for juice; the state produced 185,000 tons of all juice grapes, up from 174,000 tons in 2011.
+Other states producing significant quantities of juice grapes include (in order): New York, Pennsylvania and Michigan (NASS 2013).